i2bc/ORFmine/docs/orfmine_quickstart.md

         Note
     </p>
     <p class="last">
-        This section implies that IUPred and TANGO have been downloaded and that their paths have been correctly defined during the installation procedure.
+        This section implies that IUPred and Tango have been downloaded and that their paths have been correctly defined during the installation procedure.
     </p>